isabella232/integrations-learn.en/help/integrations/solution-categories/content-management.md

           href="../integrations-between-applications/aam/aam-rtcdp.md"
           target="_blank"
           rel="noopener noreferrer"
-          >Audience Manager and Real-Time Customer Data Platform</a
+          >Audience Manager and Real-Time Customer Data [!DNL Platform]</a
         >
       </td>
     </tr>
     <tr>
       <td>
-        Use Analytics data for creating audiences to use in personalization or re-marketing tactics.
+        Use [!DNL Analytics] data for creating audiences to use in personalization or re-marketing tactics.
       </td>
       <td>